mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/limitations.md

 !!! tip

-    Some of these limitations (especially around flow control) are overcome within the _View Model_ base classes provided by the [Samples Support Library](tutorials/samplessupportlibrary.md)
+    Some of these limitations (especially around flow control) are overcome within the _View Model_ base classes provided by the [Display Plugin Library](tutorials/displaypluginlibrary.md)